gradle/gradle/design-docs/task-configuration-from-command-line.md

 - Change configuration error message in `CommandLineTaskConfigurer` to suggest that the user run `gradle help --task <broken-task>`.
 - Update the 'using Gradle from the command-line' user guide chapter.

-## Help task shows legal values for each command-line option.
+## Help task shows legal values for each command-line option

 ### User visible changes